hieunghia-pat/UIT-HWDB-dataset/README.md

         ![UIT-HWDB-line-1](images/lines_syn/line_3.png) ![UIT-HWDB-line-1](images/lines_syn/line_4.png) -->

-Please cite our study if your work have any information relevant to our dataset:
+Please cite our study if your work has any information relevant to our dataset:
 ```
 @inproceedings{DBLP:conf/rivf/NguyenVN22,
   author       = {Nghia Hieu Nguyen and